kumkum08/Image_Classifier_flower/README.md

 ## Technologies Used

 - Python
-- TensorFlow/Keras or PyTorch
+- PyTorch
-- OpenCV, NumPy, Matplotlib
+- NumPy, Matplotlib

 ## How It Works